Thrilla in Manila: Fight strategy and referee selection

 Futch and his assistant, George Benton, believed that the key to winning the fight would be for Frazier to persistently attack Ali's body, including when Ali attempted to cover up his torso along the ropes.
 Benton said, "My expression to Joe was what you've got to do is stay on top of him, and hit the son of a bitch anywhere, hit him on the hips, hit him on the legs.
 You hit him anywhere!"

 Frazier's strategy followed the boxing axiom "if you kill the body, the head will die."
 As he described it, "Once I've stopped your organs—when those kidneys and liver stop functioning, he can't move so fast ...
 The organs in his body have to be functioning.
 If you slow them down, he cannot do what he wants to do."

-Hitting below the waist, according to the rules of all sanctioning bodies, is equally as illegal as holding behind the head.

 The Ali camp used the championship as leverage in negotiations and won out on two key points.
 The ring size of 21 ft square allowed him the ability to move and circle the ring if he so chose, which would enable him to use his superior boxing skills to his advantage.
 He also got his preference for 8 oz gloves, which were smaller and less padded than those used in most heavyweight bouts.
 According to Ali's ring doctor, Ferdie Pacheco, Ali planned to take advantage of Frazier's reputation as a slow starter, and use his superior reach and hand speed to attack Frazier exclusively with punches to the head in the early rounds in the hopes of scoring a knockout, or at least doing enough damage to Frazier to prevent him from fighting effectively as the bout wore on.